microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group_list_members.md

 |Delegated (personal Microsoft account) | Not supported.    |
 |Application | Directory.Read.All, User.Read.All |

-> Note: To list the members of a hidden membership group, the *Member.Read.Hidden* scope is required.
+> Note: To list the members of a hidden membership group, the Member.Read.Hidden permission is required.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->